shivampalaskar/CurrentDateAndTime/README.md

 # CurrentDateAndTime
-Print Current Data and Time in C
+Print Current Date and Time in C